-If, after discussing matters with your real estate professional or a principal broker in that firm, you are still not satisfied, you may want to contact the local Board or Association of REALTORS®.
-In addition to processing formal ethics complaints against its REALTOR® members, many boards and associations offer informal dispute resolving processes (e.g., ombudsman, mediation, etc.).
-Often parties are more satisfied with informal dispute resolution processes, as they are quicker, less costly, and often help repair damaged relationships.
-(Revised 11/15)
+If, after discussing matters with your real estate professional or a principal broker in that firm, you are still not satisfied, you may want to contact the local board or association of REALTORS®.
+In addition to processing formal ethics complaints against its REALTOR® members, many boards and associations offer informal dispute resolving processes (e.g. ombudsmen, mediation, etc.).
+Often, parties are more satisfied with informal dispute resolution processes, as they are quicker, less costly, and often help repair damaged relationships.

-If, after taking these steps, you still feel you have a grievance, you may want to consider filing an ethics complaint.
-You will want to keep in mind that . . .
+If, after taking these steps, you still feel you have a grievance, you many want to consider filing an ethics complaint.
+You will want to keep in mind that ...

-- Only Realtors® and Realtor-Associate®s are subject to the Code of Ethics of the National Association of Realtors®. - If the real estate professional (or their broker) you are dealing with is not a REALTOR®, your only recourse may be the state real estate licensing authority or the courts. - Boards and Associations of REALTORS® determine whether the Code of Ethics has been violated, not whether the law or real estate regulations have been broken.
-Those decisions can only be made by the licensing authorities or the courts. - Boards of Realtors® can discipline Realtors® for violating the Code of Ethics.
-Typical forms of discipline include attendance at courses and seminars designed to increase Realtors® understanding of the ethical duties or other responsibilities of real estate professionals.
+- Only REALTORS® and REALTOR-ASSOCIATE®s are subject to the Code of Ethics of the National Association of REALTORS®. - If the real estate professional (or their broker) you are dealing with is not a REALTOR®, your only recourse may be the state real state licensing authority or the courts. - Boards and associations of REALTORS® determine whether the Code of Ethics has been violated, not whether the law or real estate regulations have been broken.
+Those decisions can only be made by the licensing authorities or the courts. - Boards of REALTORS® can discipline REALTORS® for violating the Code of Ethics.
+Typical forms of discipline include attendance at courses and seminars designed to increase REALTORS®' understanding of the ethical duties or other responsibilities of real estate professionals.
 Additional examples of authorized discipline are a letter of reprimand and appropriate fines.
-For serious or repeated violations, a Realtor® membership can be suspended or terminated.
-Boards and Associations of Realtors® cannot require Realtors® to pay money to parties filing ethics complaints; cannot award "punitive damages" for violations of the Code of Ethics; and cannot suspend or revoke a real estate professional's license.
-(Revised 11/15)

-The primary emphasis of discipline for ethical lapses is educational, to create a heightened awareness of and appreciation for the duties the Code imposes.
+For serious or repeated violations, a REALTOR®'s membership can be suspended or terminated.
+Boards and associations of REALTORS® cannot require REALTORS® to pay money to parties filing ethics complaints; cannot award "punitive damages" for violations of the Code of Ethics; and cannot suspend or revoke a real estate professional's license. - The primary emphasis of discipline for ethical lapses is educational, to create a heightened awareness of and appreciation for the duties the Code imposes.
 At the same time, more severe forms of discipline, including fines and suspension and termination of membership may be imposed for serious or repeated violations.

-Filing an Ethics Complaint
+Filing an ethics complaint

-The local Board or Association of REALTORS® can provide you with information on the procedures for filing an ethics complaint.
+The local board or association of REALTORS® can provide you with information on the procedures for filing an ethics complaint.
 Here are some general principles to keep in mind.

-- Ethics complaints must be filed with the local Board or Association of REALTORS® within one hundred eighty (180) days from the time a complainant knew (or reasonably should have known) that potentially unethical conduct took place or within one hundred eighty (180) days after the conclusion of the transaction or event, whichever is later (unless the Board's informal dispute resolution processes are invoked, in which case the filing deadline will momentarily be suspended). - The REALTORS® Code of Ethics consists of seventeen (17) Articles.
-The duties imposed by many of the Articles are explained and illustrated through accompanying Standards of Practice or case interpretations. - Your complaint should include a narrative description of the circumstances that lead you to believe the Code of Ethics may have been violated. - Your complaint must cite one or more of the seventeen (17) Articles of the Code of Ethics which may have been violated.
-Hearing Panels decide whether the Articles expressly cited in complaints were violated-not whether Standards of Practice or case interpretations were violated. - The local Board or Associations of REALTORS® Grievance Committee may provide technical assistance in preparing a complaint in proper form and with proper content.
+- Ethics complaints must be filed with the local board or association of REALTORS® within one hundred eighty (180) days from the time a complainant knew (or reasonably should have known) that potentially unethical conduct took place (unless the Board's informal dispute resolution processes are invoked in which case the filing deadline will momentarily be suspended). - The REALTORS® Code of Ethics consists of seventeen (17) Articles.
+The duties imposed by many of the Articles are explained and illustrated through accompanying Standards of Practice or case interpretations. - Your complaint should include a narrative description of the circumstances that lead you to believe the Code of Ethics may have been violated. - Your complaint must cite one or more of the Articles of the Code of Ethics which may have been violated.
+Hearing panels decide whether the Articles expressly cited in complaints were violated not whether Standards of Practice or case interpretations were violated. - The local board or association of REALTORS®' Grievance Committee may provide technical assistance in preparing a complaint in proper form and with proper content.

-Before the Hearing
+Before the hearing